HumanSignal/label-studio-ml-backend/label_studio_ml/examples/yolo/README.md

 ### Recommendations

-- **Bounding Box Visualization**: Use the `model_add_bboxes` parameter to visualize the bounding box containing the keypoints, especially useful when dealing with multiple detected persons or objects.
+- **Bounding Box Visualization**: Use the `model_add_bboxes` parameter to visualize the bounding box containing the keypoints.
+This is especially useful when dealing with multiple detected persons or objects.
 - **Threshold Adjustment**: Adjust the `model_score_threshold` and `model_point_threshold` parameters based on your dataset and the confidence level required for accurate keypoint detection.

 <br>